 Earning 1 ThankYou Rewards point per dollar spent, this card offers the equivalent of a 0.5 percent cash back rebate.
 That’s half the rewards value of similar cards from Capital One and Discover.
 The value of your rewards points increases substantially if you shop the “Rewards on Sale” section on Citi’s website.
 When compared to published prices on Amazon.com, some of the redemption deals on electronics push point values closer to 2 percent.
 Additionally new cardholders can earn 2 ThankYou points per dollar spent on the card on dining at restaurants and at select entertainment merchants.

 Citi ThankYou Preferred Card – Low Intro APRs offers a taste of great things to come

-Although Citi doesn’t discuss the credit score you’ll need to qualify for a Citi ThankYou Preferred Card – Low Intro APRs, its marketing materials position this account as the entry level for a series that includes the Citi ThankYou Preferred Card – earn up to 30,000 Bonus Point Offer, the Citi ThankYou Premier Card, and the Citi Prestige Card.
+Although Citi doesn’t discuss the credit score you’ll need to qualify for a Citi ThankYou Preferred Card – Low Intro APRs, its marketing materials position this account as the entry level for a series that includes the Citi ThankYou Preferred Card – Earn 20,000 Bonus Points offer, the Citi ThankYou Premier Card, and the Citi Prestige Card.
 Each rung of the ladder includes extra opportunities to earn bonus rewards points, making the basic ThankYou Card look anemic by comparison.